How to get a Police Clearance Certificate While Abroad? (Guides for Filipinos and OFWs)

 Biometric data, fingerprints, is also a compulsory requirement for the application process.
 It is usually done during a personal visit to the embassy, consulate, or in a local police station in the country where you are residing. (not in the Philippines)

-Options for Getting a Police Clearance Certificate While Abroad:
+Options for Getting a Clearance Certificate While Abroad:

-There are two main ways to get a clearance certificate while abroad (outside of the Philippines) if you are a Filipino or OFWs:
+There are four ways to get a clearance certificate while abroad (outside of the Philippines) if you are a Filipino or OFWs:

 - Get an NBI clearance while abroad from the Philippine Embassy or Consulate.